are the driving force behind GAFFI’s mission. They bring a wealth of expertise’s in global health and senior management posts.

 There are no conflicts of interest

-Victor Rydgren is Team-leader in Assessio Norge AS, a company specialising in HR with focus on High Performance Work Systems.
-Victor is heading the assignment team in Assessio.
+Victor Rydgren retired as Team-leader in Assessio Norge AS, a company specialising in human resources with its focus on High Performance Work Systems.
+Victor is now running MEC Consulting with its focus on recruitment and HR.

 Victor has previously worked in different organizations and companies in executive positions mainly within marketing.
 He was Vice President (Marketing) both in Glamox Lighting Company and HÅG Office Furniture and before that he was with SAS International Hotel (now Radisson Hotels) in different positions.